Vargriym/full-stack-saas-app/README.md

 - I built this app based on Figma designs.
 - I worked with tasks on a Kanban board.
 - I used feature branches and Pull Requests.

+## If I had more time I would change this

+- Add end-to-end with Cypress.
+- Refactor some of the code.

 ## Technologies Used